 Can CBD Really Treat Chronic Pain?

-CBD is a relatively new and understudied medical treatment for chronic pain.
-Advocates believe it can be used to treat a range of conditions, including arthritis, essential tremors, multiple sclerosis,1 and more.
+Advocates of CBD believe it can be used to treat a range of conditions, including arthritis, essential tremors, multiple sclerosis3, and more.

 Research suggests that CBD can:

-- Reduce inflammation and other signs of pain2
+- Reduce inflammation and other signs of pain4

-- Combat anxiety, which is often associated with chronic pain3
+- Combat anxiety, which is often associated with chronic pain2

 In addition, advocates suggest CBD can help with sleep as well as improve a person’s overall state of relaxation.
-Some research suggests that the use of CBD has an effect on pain perception; however, more in-depth studies are needed.4
+Some research suggests that the use of CBD has an an effect on pain perception; however, more in-depth studies are needed.5

 Potential Risks and Side Effects of CBD